Unfortunately due to workload and recruitment issues this page is currently out of date. This matter will be resolved as soon as we are able.

-Coxhoe Parish Council provides Children and Young Peoples’ Services
+Coxhoe Parish Council provides Children and Young Peoples’ Services.

 In Parish Plan 2 76% felt CPC/DCC should provide more funding for young people – we have done that, and we hope that this investment will lead to even greater resources for our young people.
 84% felt that there should be a Youth Council.
 We hope that Amanda will help establish a Youth Council or Forum to make sure that the Parish Council and other agencies working in our villages take their views on board, and that our young people’s views are fed in to the AAP Youth Council and that our young people’s views help to shape developments in the wider area.

 We think we already have a good range of activities for children and young people with youth sessions being delivered at ALiC (Active Life Centre) by our youth workers and by ALiC, and also at Quarrington Hill Community Centre.
 We have thriving Beaver, Cub and Scout groups and a daily playgroup at Coxhoe Village Hall.
 Our approach for the future is going to be young people driven though, with their views directing how and what services/facilities are delivered.
-Amanda will support them and families of younger children in improving what is available for them.
+Our Youth Team will support them and families of younger children in improving what is available for them.

 Due to pressure on Durham County Council budgets the County Council have withdrawn their young people’s service provision in the Village.
 The Parish Council have now budgeted to replace that provision from June 2016.